asonnino/youtube-uploader/README.md

 - Ensure OAuth credentials have YouTube upload permissions
 - Check that client secret file is valid and accessible
-- For headless servers, use `--device-auth` flag
+- For remote servers, authenticate locally first and copy the token.pickle file

 ## Testing